 After leaving Microsoft, Russell consulted as CTO / Chief Architect for several startups before being recruited to Tech DNA.

 Russell graduated from Carnegie Mellon University with a dual B.S. in Information Systems and Industrial Management.

 Principal and Chief Legal Officer

 Michael has more than 20 years of technology experience and over 10 years of legal experience.
 He has advised Global Fortune 500 companies and top 10 Private Equity on both technical and legal matters, often the two combined.
-Michael has published in Forbes, PE Hub, and Vanguard Law among others on privacy, technology risk and the technology due diligence.
+Michael has been published in Forbes, quoted in Wall Street Journal and profiled in Vanguard Law, among others publications, on topics ranging from privacy to machine learning to technology due diligence in general.
 See Michael's publications.

 Michael also leads Tech DNA's Open Source Licensing and Privacy Compliance teams, regularly assisting client counsel with the technical and legal nuances of open source liability and privacy regulations.

 Michael began programming for fun at age 9, and for a living at age 19.
 He started in software testing and worked his way up through programmer, DBA, database programmer, lead programmer, UX architect, systems architect and, finally, IT Director and CTO.
 He has worked as an employee, contractor or consultant to, among others, Microsoft, Hewlett-Packard, University of Washington and various startups, including Cesari Interactive, Blockbuy.com and DataPatrol.

 Michael earned his JD (with honors) from The George Washington University Law School and has represented large multinational corporations, sovereign countries and startups on a range of legal matters, both in court and numerous private transactions and negotiations.
 Michael has, as an associate or law clerk, worked for the Center for International Environmental Law, the United States Department of Justice and American and European offices of Salans (now Dentons, the world’s largest law firm).